bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 The original plan for the comparison was to train both models on the dataset for 10 minutes and compare their performance, but this ignores a crucial bias towards the UNet -- decades of research and engineering that've gone into optimizing the forward and backward passes of convolutional neural networks.

-FNOs on the other hand aren't just unoptimized, but are acutally _handicapped_ by their use of complex weights.
-Modern GPUs have Tensor Cores which dramatically speed up matrix multiplications, but only for real valued matricies.
+FNOs on the other hand aren't just unoptimized, but are actually _handicapped_ by their use of complex weights.
+Modern GPUs have Tensor Cores which dramatically speed up matrix multiplications, but only for real valued matrices.
 The FNOs can't take advantage of that.

 The result is that a UNet can be much larger than an FNO and still take more steps in 10 minutes.